67 Bar Trivia Questions [6 Rounds, Answers, Stumpers]

 Round 2: Music

-LearnClash’s Music topic pack rewards genre range.
-Classic rock fans sweep the 70s.
-Streaming-era players own the 2010s.
-But the 80s split every team down the middle.
-These 11 bar trivia questions on music cover artists, albums, and chart history that separate teams who know a bit from teams who know everything.
-Our full music trivia questions set adds another 43 questions with deeper album-cut stumpers.
+Range matters more than depth here, and LearnClash’s Music topic pack rewards it.
+Classic rock heads sweep the 70s.
+Streaming kids own the 2010s.
+Then the 80s arrive and split every team down the middle.
+These 11 cover artists, albums, and chart history, and they tend to separate the casual hummers from the people who actually read liner notes.
+For another 43 questions with deeper album-cut traps, see our full music trivia questions set.

 Figure 4: Round 2 tests genre breadth from Beatles to Beyoncé.